-1.4 STAGE I PRE-PROJECT FIELD INVESTIGATIONS
+1.3 STAGE I PRE-PROJECT FIELD INVESTIGATIONS

-During the feasibility and licensing phase of the Susitna Project investigations in the areas described in section 1.3 "Project Description", will be necessary to design and construct the Project.
-This time frame is defined herein as Stage I and involves activities in the engineering and environmental sciences.
+During the feasibility and licensing phase, certain investigations will be necessary to design and construct the Project.
 All such activities would be conducted under the applicable technical and regulatory permits required by Federal, State, and/or local authorities.

-1.4.1 Engineering Activities
+1.3.1 Engineering Activities

-The principal activity during this stage would be subsurface exploration for the major project features at Watana including improvements to the present camp site which could also include the development of a temporary airstrip.
+The principal activity during this stage would be subsurface exploration for the major project features.

-The geotechnical explorations will include damsite subsurface drilling, monitoring, dozer or backhoe excavation of inspection trenches, geophysical surveys and investigation of quarry materials and borrow materials.
+The geotechnical explorations will include subsurface drilling, monitoring, dozer or backhoe excavation of inspection trenches, geophysical surveys and investigation of quarry materials and borrow materials.
 The above activities (except for quarry and borrow area development) can be accomplished with light equipment, helicopter transport or with special ground transport equipment.
 Whereas quarry and borrow area development may require heavier equipment and access crossing natural waterways or earthwork which could impede drainage courses.
 In these instances drainage structures will be designed and constructed using the criteria established in Section 2.0 and 3.0 of these guidelines.